ibraheemdev/ibraheemca/content/posts/2020-07-16-easier-asynchronous-state-modelling-in-react-redux-with-the-finite-state-machine-model.md

 In computer science, there is a computational model known as a "finite state machine".
 It is an abstract machine, whether a software system or computer hardware.
 There are two types of state machines, deterministic: and non-deterministic.
 The former, the one we will be working with, has the following constraints:

-1. Has a finite number of states (`idle`, `loading`, `successful`, `failure`, etc.)
+1. Has a finite number of states (idle, loading, successful, failure)
-2. Has a finite number of actions (`ADD_TODO`, `DELETE_TODO`, etc.)
+2. Has a finite number of actions (ADD_TODO, DELETE_TODO, etc.)
-3. Has an initial state (`idle`) and a final state (not applicable to our app)
+3. Has an initial state (idle) and a final state (not applicable)
-4. Transitions between states in response to an action: <br/>(`loading` + `ADD_TODO_SUCCESS` = `successful`). <br/>Given the current state, and an action, a deterministic FSM will always return the same next state
+4. Transitions between states in response to an action: <br/>(loading + ADD_TODO_SUCCESS = successful). <br/>Given the current state, and an action, a deterministic FSM will always return the same next state
 5. Can and will only be in **one** of its finite number of states at any given time.

-For more on finite state machines, see [this article](https://brilliant.org/wiki/finite-state-machines/)
+The fifth point is crucial.
+Implementing a finite state machine means that your application can and will *only* be in one potential state at a time.
+This is quite different from what we had before, where any number of boolean flags could be true.
+With a finite state machine, you do not have to worry about edge cases, because it **makes impossible states impossible**.

 **Modelling the Finite State Machine**

-To model your applications FSM, you can simple fill out the 5 constraints of a deterministic state machines.
+To model a finite state machine you can simple fill out the 5 constraints listed above.

-Our application has 4 possible states, the initial one being `IDLE`.
+1. Our application has 4 possible states.

 ![the 4 possible states of our application: (idle, loading, successful, failure)](/media/group-6.png)

-Our app also has 3 actions:
+2. Our app has 3 actions:

 * `ADD_TODO`
 * `ADD_TODO_SUCCESS`
 * `ADD_TODO_FAILURE`

+3. The application starts in the idle state.

-Now we have to determine all the transitions that our app can go through.
-We can do this using a flow chart:
+4. Now we have to determine all the transitions that our app can go through.
+A transition is a response to an action.
+We can model these responses and state changes using a flow chart:

 ![The application transitions](/media/group-10.png)